 Thinkers like Viktor Frankl moved me.
 And my passion for the human journey was somehow born then.

 My continuing explorations, especially reading Jung and experiencing synchronicity, brought me back to a kind of center from that brink.
 But I was still an existentialist.

 Life begins on the other side of despair.

-As a coach, that point of view has been a space of freedom for me.
+What’s more, that point of view has been a space of freedom for me.
 A creative space.
 My fascination with the energy underlying all things has co-existed peacefully with my existentialist mindset.
 I’ve been congruent.

-The realm of quantum physics has been the unifying field for me.
+The realm of quantum physics has increasingly been the unifying field for me.
 Everything can come together there without potentially loaded religious or New Age language that may alienate people for all kinds of reasons.